 5. Improve standards

-Food technicians don’t just work with ingredients; they also help develop the packaging used to contain the food, the techniques used to prepare it and the methods used to preserve it.
+Food technicians don’t just work with ingredients; they also help develop the packaging used to contain the food, the techniques used to prepare it, and the methods used to preserve it.
 This means you really can be a trailblazer by helping to improve the overall standards of the catering industry as a whole.

 6. Reduce waste

-For those with a consideration for the environment, food technology aims to find ways of using natural produce in a safe and renewable manner by reducing plant and animal waste; therefore the perfect career for lovers of both food and nature.
+For those with a consideration for the environment, food technology aims to find ways of using natural produce in a safe and renewable manner by reducing plant and animal waste; therefore the perfect

 7. Increased access to information